My Atari Console is not Working I think? Help!

 Q. We have connected up our old Atari 2600 to our Cable Ready display (via a Cable Ready TV Switch box or direct connect Coax adapter) and only get a 2600 game sound or get a 2600 fuzzy display but no sound.

 A. The Radio Frequency (RF) Modulated TV signal that the average Atari Console outputs thru it RF out RF RCA male single cable is like an old TV Station broadcast signal.
 It is an RF Modulated Signal (Combined Video and Audio Signals in to a singe TV Broadcast RF signal) which once received by your TV / Display (RF Coax in connector) and has to be demodulated into a separate Video and Audio Signals within your TV display electronics before you can see a display on your TV / Display.
 That is the reason why when you try to connect up your old Atari console single RF Broadcast signal cable up to the Modern Composite Video (Yellow) Female RCA connector standard you do not see any display.
 The newer Composite Video and Audio Standards were invented and started to be used on most electronic devices about 10 to 15 years after most of the 1st Atari Game consoles were invented.
 When you get a weak, no Video or Sound on your modern TV / Display, one of the reasons is because one or more of the old Atari consoles separate / different RF Modulated Video and separate Audio signals are not broadcasting on the Original Atari Factory set RF TV standards and have electronically drifted their original factory TV RF broadcast settings set a the Atari Factory.
 A lot of modern Cable Ready TVs / Displays will not automatically electronically lock onto a off frequency RF TV broadcast Video or off frequency Audio RF signals, hence why you get a first poor Video, Audio or both.
-By doing a new channel scan on your Modern TV / Video display, you force your TV / Display to lock onto the exact RF Video and separate Audio frequencies your Atari Console is broadcasting at and put store that new channel frequency information into its TV Channel Information memory chip.
+By doing a new channel scan on your Modern TV / Video display, you force your TV / Display to lock onto the exact RF Video and separate Audio frequencies your Atari Console is broadcasting at and then store that new channel frequency information into its TV Channel Information memory chip.

 A. At worst case to verify that your Atari 2600 is working, try it on an older / another Color TV (without the Auto Scan Mode / CPU with channel memory feature).